Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 And with the money you save by picking the right time to visit, treat yourself to a stunning Cirque du Soleil show like KÀ at the MGM.

-Why we love it: Friendly staff, fast seating, and locals actually eat here — not just tourists.
+Why we like it: Friendly staff, fast seating, and locals actually eat here — not just tourists.

 Why skip it: If you’re staying far south or want a more “luxury vibe.”